yuvallanger/strife-plot/article.md

 The model used had only one pherotype [is it the QS system as a whole or the signal itself?] of quorum sensing, examining the existence or loss of signal, receptor or public goods genes, while leaving the effects of multi-lingual quorum sensing systems.
-(Czaran et el.
-2009).
+(Czaran et al. 2009)

 In my project I've adapted Czaran's algorithm to incorporate Eldar's theoretical model of competing pherotypes in order to investigate spatial